-Fig. 5 shows an example of where 1NN-DTW works well, with a BBR testing sample and its closest training sample which are nearly identical.
+Fig. 8 shows an example of why 1NN-DTW works well, with a BBR testing sample and its closest training sample which are nearly identical.
 More illuminating is how closely the testing sample relates to the incorrect CCAs.
-Fig. 7 shows all the distances between a BBR sample and all the training samples in the 10bw-130rtt setting.
+Fig. 9 shows all the distances between a BBR sample and all the training samples in the 10bw-130rtt setting.
 All the BBR training samples are closest to this testing sample, but other similar CCAs that are also not loss-based, such as CDG and Vegas, are the next closest.
 These algorithms all have relatively low magnitude in their queue occupancy compared to, e.g., Reno and Cubic variants.
+This also highlights the interpretability of our results as the traces are visually distinct, with clear similarities between testing samples and their closest training sample and the DTW distance quantifies the similarity.
+Furthermore, unlike both Gordon and IG, CCAnalyzer does not need a special test to classify BBR or other algorithms that are not loss-based.